The Best Settings for Night Photography

 In this article, we’ll cover the exposure settings that give you a perfect starting point so that your images actually turn out well, and we’ll also cover the other camera settings that you’ll need to know in order to capture professional quality results, even with basic camera gear.

 What are the best settings for night photography?

 First, let’s get the overall method out of the way: You’re going to be shooting manual everything.
 Manual exposure, manual focus, manual white balance – everything.

-The best white balance for night photography
+The ideal white balance for night photography

 To keep it simple I’m going to suggest setting your White Balance to Kelvin, and then trying anything from 3500 Kelvin to 5000 Kelvin.
 What looks “right” to you will depend on if there is any light pollution or moonlight in your image, as well as personal preference.
 We have another article that mentions WB as it relates to night photography, which you can read here.

-The best settings for sharp stars in nightscape photography
+Getting sharp stars in your nightscape

 Focusing on stars is best done using manual focus and live view with magnification over the brightest star or planet in the sky.
 As long as your camera has a lens that is f/2.8, or even f/3.5, you should be able to see that bright star/planet in live view at 100% magnification, allowing you to carefully focus on it.